SUSE/ansible-container/README.md

 ## Ansible commands
 The ansible commands are provided as symlinks to ansible-wrapper.sh.
-The commands will instanciate the container and execute the ansible command.
+The commands will instantiate the container and execute the ansible command.

 ## To install ansible commands ##